A BSB number, otherwise known as Bank State Branch number, is a 6-digit number that distinguishes banks and branches across Australia.

 There are actually several ways to find it which means you will never be stuck in making your payments and transfers.

-If you have a bank account in Australia and are searching for your BSB number, you can simply log into your online banking portal to find the Bank State Branch number of your branch.
+- If you have a bank account in Australia and are searching for your BSB number, you can simply log into your online banking portal to find your branch's Bank State Branch number.

-Find BSB Numbers for some of Australia’s top banks by clicking on the respective links below:
+Find BSB Numbers for some of Australia’s top banks below:

 - ANZ BSB numbers generally begin with 01.